skeeto/skeeto.github.com/_posts/2019-07-10-Predictable-Passphrase-Derived-PGP-Keys.markdown

 for deriving a key from this passphrase, called *String-to-Key*, or S2K, algorithms.
 None of the options are great.

-In 2012, [I selected the strongest S2K configuration][publish] and,
-along with a very strong passphrase, put my GnuPG keyring on the internet as part of [my public dotfiles repository][dotfiles].
+In 2012, I selected the strongest S2K configuration at the time and, along with a very strong passphrase, put my GnuPG keyring on the internet as part of [my public dotfiles repository][dotfiles].
 It was a kind of super-backup that would guarantee their availability anywhere